Anj-D/Sales-Analysis/README.md

 * Explore the relationship between sales and customer demographics
 # Tools Used
 * MySQL Database
-* Microsoft Power BI- for EDL & Visualization
+* Microsoft Power BI- for EDA & Visualization
 # Credits
 The data dump files and project details are from CODEBASICS website.